Exploring a Gamified Personality Assessment Method through Interaction with LLM Agents Embodying Different Personalities: User Study

 \subsection{Participants}

-Forty-two participants (21 males, 21 females; M = 22.07, SD = 2.32 years) were recruited from a local university.
+We first conducted a power analysis to determine the required sample size using G*Power \cite{faul2009statistical}.
+With an effect size $d_z = 0.5$ (indicating a medium effect), significance threshold $\alpha = 0.05$, and statistical power $1-\beta = 0.8$, the results indicated a total sample size of 27 was needed for the two conditions.
+We recruited 42 participants (21 males, 21 females; $M = 22.07$, $SD = 2.32$ years) from a local university.
+Post-hoc power analysis revealed an achieved statistical power of $1-\beta = 0.938$.
 Individuals who had consumed alcohol, experienced severe fatigue, taken medication, or been ill immediately before the experiment were excluded.
-The study, which posed no harm to participants, adhered to the Declaration of Helsinki and was approved by the Human Research Ethics Committee.
-All participants gave written informed consent after being told about the general procedures and minimal risks.
-To avoid bias, the specific purpose (assessing personality traits) was disclosed after the experiment.
+This study adhered to the Declaration of Helsinki and was approved by the Human Research Ethics Committee.
+All participants gave written informed consent after being told about the general procedures.
+To avoid bias, this study employed a post-study disclosure design.
+Participants were blinded to the specific purpose (assessing personality traits) during the experiment and were debriefed after the experiment.
 During debriefing, participants were fully informed, compensated \$10, and given the option to confirm or withdraw data usage consent.
 All ultimately agreed to the use of their data for research.